ssddanbrown/inlets/docs/kubernetes.md

 $ kubectl delete secret/inlets-token
 ```

-## Use your Kubernetes cluster as an exit-node
+## Use your Kubernetes cluster as an exit-server

-You can use a Kubernetes cluster which has public IP addresses, an IngressController, or a LoadBalancer to run one or more exit-nodes.
+You can use a Kubernetes cluster which has public IP addresses, an IngressController, or a LoadBalancer to run one or more exit-servers.

 * Create a random secret